jiraroj-wir/MUIC-ICGS112-Geography-of-Human-Activities/docs/final-questions.md

 ---

 ## Explain how transnational migration can help reduce poverty and social issues in Java Island.
+Suggest ways the Indonesian government can make migration more effective for people seeking better opportunities.
+Also, propose measures to support migrants moving to other islands for a better life.

 **Answer:**

 - Reduces population pressure and unemployment.